jraitt/Four-Fund-Portfolio-Planner/TASK.md

 - [x] Change orientation of "Period Returns (%)" table in `app.py` so periods are columns and tickers/portfolio are rows.
 (Date: 2025-05-15)
 - [x] Add YTD calculation based on historical data and add it to the "Period Returns" table.
 (Date: 2025-05-16)
 - [ ] When 100% stocks, 0% US stocks, the periods return table portfolio row should mirror the "VTI" row.
+(Date: 2025-05-18)
+- [ ] Fix "inf" values in `daily_portfolio_returns` for 2013-06-04, likely caused by division by zero when calculating percentage change due to missing historical data for BNDX.
+(Date: 2025-05-20)
-(Date: 2025-05-18) (Add any new tasks or TODOs discovered during development here)
+(Add any new tasks or TODOs discovered during development here)

 ## Completed Tasks